blinjrm/detection-datasets/README.md

 `detection_datasets` aims to make it easier to work with detection datasets.

-This library works alongside the [Detection dataset](https://huggingface.co/detection-datasets) organisation on the Hugging Face Hub, where some detection datasets have been uploaded in the format expected by the library, and are ready to use.
+This library works alongside the [Detection dataset](https://huggingface.co/detection-datasets) organisation on the 🤗 Hub, where some detection datasets have been uploaded in the format expected by the library, and are ready to use.

 The main features are:
 * **Read** the dataset :